 Welcome!
 The Royal London Hospital Adult Critical Care Unit is a 44-bedded mixed level 2/3 unit, with capacity for up to 22 level 3 and 22 level 2 patients.
 Level 3 Case-mix is varied, with approximately 30% surgical, 30% trauma and 40% medical patients.
-We admit ~1000 level 3 patients per year as well as ~2000 Level 2 patients – it’s busy!
+In normal times, we admit ~1000 level 3 patients per year as well as ~2000 Level 2 patients – it’s busy!

-Operationally, 3 teams run the ACCU, which are colour-coded.
-Team A (orange) beds 1 to 14.
-Team B (green) beds 31 to 44.
-Team C (blue) beds 15-30.
-Each team has a consultant and a senior nurse and a set of trainees.
-The overall patient mix of teams A&B will comprise up to a maximum of 22 level 3 beds and 6 level 2 beds.
-Though this can be flexed in special circumstances.
+Operationally, 3 teams run the ACCU.
+Team A – beds 1 to 14; Team B – beds 31 to 44; Team C – beds 15 to 30.
+Each team has a consultant, a senior nurse, and a set of trainees allocated to it.
+The overall patient mix of teams A and B will comprise roughly 22 level 3 patients and 6 level 2 patients.
 Team C is Level 2 only (occasionally there have been Level 3 patients in this area though this is NOT routine and is a consultant / senior nurse only decision).
-At the weekends and overnight there are only two consultants covering, they take responsibility beds 1-22 and beds 23-44 each but the 3 nursing teams remain.

-At night there are 4 doctors from 22:00 until 08:00.
-Although it is nominally split so there are 3 covering Teams A&B and a 4th covering Team C you should all work together and help each other out when things are busy or if there is an emergency etc. In effect we are all one Critical Care Team.
+At night, although trainees are nominally split to cover the three Teams, you should all work together and help each other out when things are busy or if there is an emergency etc. We are all one Critical Care Team.

 The first port of call from 20:00 until 08:00, for any query, is the ‘first on’ consultant.